absurd-thought/CAPSTONE_drown_lankheet_murphy/README.md

-# And That Means Comfort: Optimizing Airbnb Listings (A Tool for Hosts)
+# And That Means Comfort: Optimizing Airbnb Listings (a tool for hosts)
 #### by Gretchyn Drown, Paul Lankheet, and Patrick Murphy

 ## About